kuzzleio/documentation-old/src/plugins-reference/protocols/index.md

   }

   /*
-    Invoked by Kuzzle when the connection "data.id" joins the channel "data.channel"
+    Invoked by Kuzzle when the connection "connectionId" joins the channel "channel"
    */
-  joinChannel (data) {
+  joinChannel (channel, connectionId) {
      // ...
   }

   /*
-    Invoked by Kuzzle when the connection "data.id" leaves the channel "data.channel"
+    Invoked by Kuzzle when the connection "connectionId" leaves the channel "channel"
    */
-  leaveChannel (data) {
+  leaveChannel (channel, connectionId) {
     // ...
   }